wazuh/wazuh-documentation/source/amazon/services/supported-services/cloudtrail.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: AWS CloudTrail is a service that enables auditing of your AWS account supported by Wazuh.
+  :description: AWS CloudTrail is a service supported by Wazuh that enables auditing AWS accounts.
 Check out this section of our documentation to learn more about it.

 .. _amazon_cloudtrail: